 - Liquidity Mining

-Liquidity mining is a process of distributing tokens to the users of a protocol.
+Liquidity mining is the process of distributing tokens to the users of a protocol.

 Liquidity mining creates additional incentives for yield farmers as the token rewards are added on top of the yield that is already being generated by using a certain protocol.